mitexleo/backtide/README.md

 ### How It Works

-- **Notification Only**: The daemon only notifies you about available updates - it does not automatically install them
+- **Automatic Installation**: The daemon automatically downloads and installs updates when available
-- **Safety First**: You maintain control over when updates are installed
+- **Safe Updates**: Updates are verified before installation
-- **Manual Installation**: Use `backtide update` to install new versions when notified
+- **Man Page Updates**: Man pages are automatically updated with each new version
 - **Configurable**: Choose how often to check for updates (from 5 minutes to 30 days)

 ### Best Practices

 1. **Enable for Production**: Keep your backup system up-to-date with security fixes
 2. **Daily Checks**: For most users, checking once per day is sufficient
-3. **Monitor Notifications**: Pay attention to update notifications in the daemon logs
+3. **Monitor Logs**: Check daemon logs to see when updates are installed
-4. **Test Updates**: Always test updates in a staging environment before production
+4. **Restart Daemon**: The daemon will use the new binary on next restart after update

 ## Man Page